 Staying in hospital as an inpatient

 The staff looking after you will make sure you have the support and advice you need when you are ready to leave hospital.
-This is sometimes described as your 'discharge'.
+This is sometimes called being 'discharged'.

-Our aim is to make sure all the services you need are in place before you leave hospital, including any extra help you may need as a result of your hospital stay.
+Our aim is to make sure all the services you need are in place before you leave hospital, including any extra help you might need after your hospital stay.

 For example, we might ask you: